 - What We Do

 - Protected Species

 - Recent Stories

 Bigeye Tuna Commercial Harvest Status

-On February 5, 2014, NOAA Fisheries published a proposed rule (78 FR 6876) to extend current management measures for years 2014, 2015, and 2016.
-This proposed rule would implement the Inter-American Tropical Tuna Commission ( IATTC) Resolution C 13-01 and includes restrictions on Pacific bigeye tuna catch by U.S. longline vessels over 24 meters.
+On April 9, 2014, NOAA Fisheries published a final rule (79 FR 19487) to extend current management measures for years 2014, 2015, and 2016.
+This final rule implements the Inter-American Tropical Tuna Commission (IATTC) Resolution C 13-01 and includes restrictions on Pacific bigeye tuna catch by U.S. longline vessels over 24 meters.
 The annual limit that may be captured and landed by large longline vessels in the IATTC Convention Area is 500 metric tons.

 The Unites States large-scale longline bigeye tuna harvest estimates, by U.S. longline vessels greater than 24 meters, may be found at the NOAA Fisheries Pacific Islands Regional Office Annual Catch Limits website.

 For more information, please contact Rachael Wadsworth at: firstname.lastname@example.org or 562.980.4036.

 Updated: November 4, 2014